xairline/multi-layer-binding/README.md

 Move all files under flywithlua's Script folder

 ### 1.1 Binding Layer Switch Keys
 In your xplane's joystick configuration, bind layer up/down btn to anything you like.
-I used trim wheel and trim B (on alpha)
+I used trim wheel and trim B (on alpha).
+You can find the btn by searching "multi layer"

 ![image](https://github.com/user-attachments/assets/97618897-ecf1-42c9-b012-5c964cfef9a7)